Suggestions to Promote Good Dental Health

 11. Discuss any concerns with your kid’s dentist right away.

 If you notice any changes in your child’s teeth or other behaviours such as grinding their teeth in their sleep, consult with your pediatric dentist right away.
+For sports, we only recommend a custom sports mouth guard since it offers much better protection than the over-the-counter kind.

 Have more questions about dental hygiene?